microsoft/PowerToys/README.md

 ### Text Extractor

-- Removed extra spaces when recognizing Chinese, Japanase or Korean languages.
+- Removed extra spaces when recognizing Chinese, Japanese or Korean languages.
 Thanks [@TheJoeFin](https://github.com/TheJoeFin)!
 - Fixed utility exit logic to close all threads and avoid crashes.
 (This was a hotfix for 0.62)
 - Fixed an issue where a selection would start on right-click.